Car Accidents Caused by Vehicle Manufacturing Defects

 deployed airbag

-While the safety of automobiles has been drastically improved since then, there are still many preventable injuries and deaths that are attributed to vehicle defects.
+“Unsafe at any speed” was famously said by Ralph Nader over 50 years ago when describing the Chevrolet Corvair.
+While the safety of automobiles has been drastically improved since then, many preventable injuries and deaths are attributed to vehicle defects.
 What is really troubling is the defective vehicle and vehicle parts not being identified as the cause of bodily injury or death.

-It can take an experienced Sacramento personal injury lawyer, investigator, and expert, working in unison, to identify a car defect as the cause of injury or death after a traffic accident.
+It can take an experienced Sacramento personal injury lawyer, investigator, and expert working in unison to identify a car defect as the cause of injury or death after a traffic accident.

 In this article: